Magnussoft

-The company released more than 160 products over the past ten years.
-Among their assortment are adventure games, board games, strategic games as well as shoot’em up games and jump and runs.
+The company released more than 160 products.
+Among their assortment are adventure games, board games, strategic games as well as shoot 'em up games and jump and runs.
 On the other hand, magnussoft also released computer applications and educational software.
-The software was brought under varied labels to the market in Germany, Austria, Switzerland, the Benelux countries, France, Great Britain, and the United States of America.
+The software was brought under varied labels to the market in Germany, Austria, Switzerland, the Benelux countries, France, Great Britain, and the United States.

-By 2008 magnussoft have gained access to the software market, especially in the lower budget and middle price range.
+By 2008 magnussoft, had gained access to the software market, especially in the lower budget and middle price range.
 They cooperate with acquainted German partners like for example "ak tronik Software & Services", "KOCH Media", and the "Verlagsgruppe Weltbild".
 In addition magnussoft has founded more subsidiaries in other parts of Europe.
 However, magnussoft does not publish outside of Europe, they leave that work to local companies.

 magnussoft have created their profile through the release of ZETA, a broad range of retro games, and classic computer games like Aquanoid, Barkanoid or Plot's.